reiinakano/reiinakano.github.io/_posts/2019-01-24-world-painters.md

 The results are again better than the 30-stroke agent's, and although the representation of eyes did not change, the agent now seems to accurately capture the jawline on most of the faces.

 One thing I'm curious about is whether or not the approach will continue to scale by simply increasing the number of strokes.
 One thing I experienced during training the 50-stroke agent was that the training would inexplicably "collapse" from time to time and revert back to the performance of an untrained agent.
 I had to keep fixing it by rolling back to a previous checkpoint and resuming training.
-As of now, it's unclear if this is a fundamental shortcoming of the current method that will prevent it from scaling up beyond a certain amount of strokes.
+As of now, it's unclear whether or not this is a fundamental shortcoming of the current method that will prevent it from scaling up beyond a certain amount of strokes.

 <figure class="align-center">
   <img src="{{ '/images/wp/s5/tensorboard_celeba_50.png' | absolute_url }}" alt="">